isawesom3/dinosaurs/README.md

 > Open this page at [https://isawesom3.github.io/dinosaurs/](https://isawesom3.github.io/dinosaurs/)

 ## Edit this project
-To edit this repository in MakeCode.
+To edit this repository in MakeCode:

 * open [https://arcade.makecode.com/](https://arcade.makecode.com/)
 * click on **Import** then click on **Import URL**